JML-Sites/service/contact.md

 Why should I hire you?
 > Because I have a lot of experience in many things, and I am willing to learn new things!
 > I have previous experience in...
-> Animal Care and Handeling!
-At the Lowe Volk Nature Center in Ohio I was trained to handle reptiles, amphibians, opossums, and insects as a Junior Naturalist for public presentation, so you could say I know a thing or two about taking care of animals.
+> **Animal Care and Handeling** At the Lowe Volk Nature Center in Ohio I was trained to handle reptiles, amphibians, opossums, and insects as a Junior Naturalist for public presentation, so you could say I know a thing or two about taking care of animals.
-> Plumbing.
-I have plumbed two entire existing houses with fresh PEX pipe and have had no leaks so far!
+> **Plumbing** I have plumbed two entire existing houses with fresh PEX pipe and have had no leaks so far!
-> Construction.
-I have helped several people with minor projects such as lean-tos to building a brand new two-story shed and greenhouse!
+> **Construction** I have helped several people with minor projects such as lean-tos to building a brand new two-story shed and greenhouse!
-> Lawn Care.
-I have operated many lawn mowers for many years and have much experience with electric string trimmers to 50cc bladed jungle shredders!
+> **Lawn Care** I have operated many lawn mowers for many years and have much experience with electric string trimmers to 50cc bladed jungle shredders!

 How long will it take for me to get a reply?
 > Usually no longer than three days.
 If any longer, an automated reply will let you know if I am on a break or vacation.